-The best type of metal to use for water pipping in your home is copper.
-Due to it' strength, durability and resistance to corrosion, it is a plumbers first choice in metal pipping application.
+A: The best type of metal to use for water piping in your home is copper.
+Due to it’s strength, durability, and resistance to corrosion, it is a plumber’s first choice for metal piping applications.

-The best type of plumbing pipe is PEX Pipe or Copper Pipe due to their wide application of use, durability and use of non-toxic materials.
+A: The best type of plumbing pipe is PEX Pipe or Copper Pipe due to its wide usage, durability, and use of non-toxic materials.

 Here is more general information on water heaters